 2. Chewing.
 Chewing on ice might seem innocent, after all, what is more innocent than water?
 But chewing ice can actually do a lot of damage to your teeth.
 Chewing ice can cause gum injury, microscopic fractures in enamel (which can turn into larger fractures), and even broken teeth.
 Chewing ice is especially dangerous for people with braces or who have just had dental work.Chewing other objects, like pens and pencils, is similarly dangerous.
 If you have a need to chew, buy some sugar-free gum, and chew away!

 3. Overbrushing.
 Just because you are concerned about your teeth and gums doesn’t mean you have to brush intensely.
 Experts suggest using a soft-bristle toothbrush that effectively removes food particles from the surfaces of and between teeth.
 Vigorous brushing can actually be harmful in potentially stripping the protective enamel coating on your teeth and doing damage to your gums, causing them to recede.

 4. Hard Toothbrush.
 Is there ever a reason to choose a hard toothbrush?
 Probably not.
 Although some people prefer using firm bristles, the fact that they are more likely to wear away your teeth’s enamel and your gums means they are generally not the best choice.
 The benefit of harder bristles – that they remove slightly more plaque than soft-bristled brushes – is usually not enough to justify their use.

-If you are convinced that a hard toothbrush is better suited for you, or that it will help improve your oral health, you should talk to your Prevent Dental dentist about your options.
+If you are convinced that a hard toothbrush is better suited for you, or that it will help improve your oral health, you should talk to your Kallangur dentist about your options.
 Switching from a manual powered brush to an electric toothbrush is an answer for many people.

 5. Endurance athletics and your teeth.
 Multiple studies demonstrate that endurance athletes are at greater risk for dental problems than non-athletes, as a result of their fitness regimen